INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 #### EVM Bytecode

 - **Compilation**:
-  - Smart contracts written in high-level languages (e.g., Solidity) are compiled into bytecode.
-  - The bytecode is executed by the EVM.
+  - Smart contracts written in high-level languages (e.g., Solidity) are compiled into bytecode which is executed by the EVM.

-- **Opcodes**:
-  - **Definition**: Low-level instructions that the EVM understands.
+- **Opcodes**: Low-level instructions that the EVM understands.
   - **Examples**:
     - `PUSH`: Pushes a value onto the stack.
     - `POP`: Removes the top value from the stack.
     - `ADD`, `SUB`, `MUL`, `DIV`: Arithmetic operations.
     - `CALL`: Invokes another contract or function.

-- **Gas Costs**:
-  - Each opcode has an associated gas cost.
-  - Complex operations consume more gas, incentivizing efficient code.
+- **Gas Costs**: Each opcode has an associated gas cost where complex operations consume more gas, incentivizing efficient code.

 #### Gas Mechanism